2023 Best Parks, Recreation, Leisure & Fitness Schools in Oregon

 Top Oregon Schools in Parks, Recreation, Leisure & Fitness

-Our analysis found Eastern Oregon University to be the best school for parks, recreation, leisure, and fitness studies students who want to pursue a degree in Oregon.
-Located in the remote town of La Grande, EOU is a public school with a small student population.
+Our 2023 rankings named Eastern Oregon University the best school in Oregon for parks, recreation, leisure, and fitness studies students.
+Located in the town of La Grande, EOU is a public school with a small student population.

 Parks & Rec majors at EOU take out an average of $25,000 in student loans while working on their egree.